apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 Use the **Load data** wizard or the following SQL query to ingest the `wikipedia` sample datasource bundled with Druid.
 If you use the wizard, make sure you change the partitioning to be by hour.

-Partitioning by hour provides more segment granularity, so can selectively load segments onto Historicals or keep in deep storage.
+Partitioning by hour provides more segment granularity, so you can selectively load segments onto Historicals or keep them in deep storage.

 <details><summary>Show the query</summary>